 by Mike Ratliff

-Therefore, brothers, be all the more diligent to make your calling and election sure, for if you practice these qualities you will never fall.
-(2 Peter 1:10)
+10 Therefore, brethren, be all the more diligent to make certain about His calling and choosing you; for as long as you practice these things, you will never stumble; 2 Peter 1:10 (NASB)

-And behold, a man came up to him, saying, "Teacher, what good deed must I do to have eternal life?"
-And he said to him, "Why do you ask me about what is good?
-There is only one who is good.
-If you would enter life, keep the commandments."
-He said to him, "Which ones?"
-And Jesus said, "You shall not murder, You shall not commit adultery, You shall not steal, You shall not bear false witness, Honor your father and mother, and, You shall love your neighbor as yourself."
-The young man said to him, "All these I have kept.
-What do I still lack?"
-Jesus said to him, "If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me."
-When the young man heard this he went away sorrowful, for he had great possessions.
-And Jesus said to his disciples, "Truly, I say to you, only with difficulty will a rich person enter the kingdom of heaven.
-Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God."
-When the disciples heard this, they were greatly astonished, saying, "Who then can be saved?"
-But Jesus looked at them and said, "With man this is impossible, but with God all things are possible."
-Then Peter said in reply, "See, we have left everything and followed you.
-What then will we have?"
-(Matthew 19:16-27)
+16 And someone came to Him and said, “Teacher, what good thing shall I do that I may obtain eternal life?”
+17 And He said to him, “Why are you asking Me about what is good?
+There is only One who is good; but if you wish to enter into life, keep the commandments.”
+18 Then he *said to Him, “Which ones?”
+And Jesus said, “You shall not commit murder; You shall not commit adultery; You shall not steal; You shall not bear false witness; 19 Honor your father and mother; and You shall love your neighbor as yourself.”
+20 The young man *said to Him, “All these things I have kept; what am I still lacking?”
+21 Jesus said to him, “If you wish to be complete, go and sell your possessions and give to the poor, and you will have treasure in heaven; and come, follow Me.”
+22 But when the young man heard this statement, he went away grieving; for he was one who owned much property.

 In these verses, a “good person” with Visible Morality comes to Jesus to fill the void in his life.
 Jesus tells him to put away everything else he valued in his life then come to follow Him exclusively.
 He would not do it.
 He was a person with high moral standards yet he was not a believer.

-For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness, because what may be known of God is manifest in them, for God has shown it to them.
-For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
-(Romans 1:18-21 NKJV)
+18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
+20 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
+21 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.
+Romans 1:18-21 (NASB)

 The majority of the Jewish leaders in Jesus’ day had a great deal of head knowledge of their religion, but they were the ones who rejected Jesus as the Christ.
 Those who should have known and recognized Him missed Him.
 They had knowledge without faith.